 MELODY STANFORD MARTIN

-A deep passion for supporting the spiritual quests of non-religious people and people on the creative fringes of religious organizations – including through innovative and transformative ritual.
-Wesley, Melody, and Molly are launching this project on behalf of the nonprofit WIldheart Evolution and its publishing arm Wildhouse Publications to produce resources that address the crying need for more relevant ritual practices in our time.
-All royalties from sales of books produced through the Uncommon Rituals publication project are dedicated to Wildheart’s central activity of supporting the spirituality of people who are nonreligious or who dwell in the creative borderlands of traditional religious groups.
-And we have the support of an array of stunningly gifted editorial advisors who will help us gather, select, and organize contributions of rituals that have bubbled up out of the creative genius of our beloved audience.
+All royalties from sales of books produced through the Uncommon Rituals project are dedicated to one of Just Horizons’ initiatives of supporting the spirituality of people who are nonreligious or who dwell in the creative borderlands of traditional religious groups.
+We enjoy the support of a stunningly gifted team of editorial advisors who will help us gather, select, and organize contributions of the rituals that have bubbled up out of the creative genius of our contributors.

 MEET THE BOARD